EM ASIA FX-Indonesia's rupiah at 5-year low, Thai baht weakens

 SINGAPORE, Dec 18 The Indonesian rupiah fell half a percent to

-its lowest levels since 2008 against the dollar on Wednesday, losing the most in
+hit its lowest levels since 2008 against the dollar on Wednesday, losing the

-Asia as investors cut positions just hours before the Federal Reserve ends a
+most in Asia as investors cut positions just hours before the Federal Reserve

-policy meeting that could decide when and how fast U.S. monetary policy will be
+ends a policy meeting that could decide when and how fast U.S. monetary policy

 The rupiah, deemed Asia's most vulnerable to a turn in the Fed's